xma711/notebook/software_engineering/git/github/README.md

 set up necessary tools
 ------------------------

-if you use ubuntu, then add git by
+If you use ubuntu, then add git by
 *sudo apt-get install git*

 if you use windows, then download git shell from https://windows.github.com/ and install it

 this tutorial will purely make use of command line, which gives users more controls.

-note that all commands in this tutorial are done in a Git Shell or a Linux terminal.
+Note that all commands in this tutorial are done in a Git Shell or a Linux terminal.
 Some basic linux commands you may need to know include:

 go to a directory
 *cd [path_to_a_folder/directory]*